Pickleball Gear

 2. JOOLA Perseus

-The hottest paddle launch of 2023—a premium control paddle used by the GOAT himself, Ben Johns.
+One of the hottest paddles ever, this is a premium control paddle used by the GOAT himself, Ben Johns.

 Best cheap